 - Tweezers Useful for wrapping smaller wreaths but not necessary.

-Tips Cloth covered wire can be painted to resemble vines to make smaller scale wreaths, fabric can be wrapped around wire to make rag wreaths (see instructions for making rag baskets to learn how to wrap the wire)Continue to 3 of 8 below.
+Tips Cloth covered wire can be painted to resemble vines to make smaller scale wreaths, the fabric can be wrapped around the wire to make rag wreaths (see instructions for making rag baskets to learn how to wrap the wire)Continue to 3 of 8 below.

 03 of 08

 Setting the Size of Your Miniature Wreath

 To Set the Size of Your Miniature Wreath

 Continue to 4 of 8 below.

 - Set a Hanging Hook Turn back the tip of the wired trim to make a hook for the wreath to hang on.

 - Make the First Circle Make a loop for your wreath that is slightly larger than the size of the wreath you want to make.
 For 1:12 dolls house scale make the loop 1/4 to 1/2 inch larger than the overall size of your wreath.